Max Black

-Max Black (24 February 1909 – 27 August 1988) was an Azerbaijani-born British-American philosopher who was a leading figure in analytic philosophy in the years after World War II.
+Max Black (February 24, 1909–August 27, 1988) was a Russian-born British-American philosopher who was a leading figure in analytic philosophy in the years after World War II.
 He made contributions to the philosophy of language, the philosophy of mathematics and science, and the philosophy of art, also publishing studies of the work of philosophers such as Frege.
 His translation (with Peter Geach) of Frege's published philosophical writing is a classic text.

-Life and career

-Born in Baku, present-day Azerbaijan, of Jewish descent, Black grew up in London, where his family had moved in 1912.
+He is known for his interaction theory of metaphor.

+Early life and education

+Black was born, with the surname Tcherny, on February 24, 1909, in Baku, then within the Russian Empire and now the capital of Azerbaijan.
+As the family was Jewish and antisemitism was then prevalent in Russia, they left Baku whilst he was very young.
+After a short time in Paris, the family emigrated to England in 1912.
+The family name was changed to Black in 1911–1912.

+He first attended a free school in north London, but at age nine was awarded a scholarship to Dame Alice Owen's School, where he remained until the age of eighteen.

-He studied mathematics at Queens' College, Cambridge, where he developed an interest in the philosophy of mathematics.
-Russell, Wittgenstein, G. E. Moore, and Ramsey were all at Cambridge at that time, and their influence on Black may have been considerable.
-He graduated in 1930 and was awarded a fellowship to study at Göttingen for a year.
+He studied mathematics at Queens' College at the University of Cambridge, where he developed an interest in the philosophy of mathematics.
+Bertrand Russell, Ludwig Wittgenstein, G. E. Moore, and Frank P. Ramsey were all at Cambridge at that time, and their influence on Black may have been considerable.
+He graduated in 1930, and was awarded a fellowship to study at the University of Göttingen for a year.

+Career

-From 1931–36, he was mathematics master at the Royal Grammar School, Newcastle.
+From 1931 to 1936, Black was mathematics master at the Royal Grammar School, Newcastle.

-His first book was The Nature of Mathematics (1933), an exposition of Principia Mathematica and of current developments in the philosophy of mathematics.
+His first book was The Nature of Mathematics (1933), a critical exposition of Principia Mathematica and a critical analysis of the formalist and intuitionist schools of mathematics.

 Black made notable contributions to the metaphysics of identity.
-In his "The Identity of Indiscernibles", Black presents an objection to Leibniz' Law by means of a hypothetical scenario in which he conceives two distinct spheres having exactly the same properties, thereby contradicting Leibniz' second principle in his formulation of "The Identity of Indiscernibles".
-By virtue of there being two objects, albeit with identical properties, the existence of two objects, even in a void, denies their identicality.
+In a 1952 paper, Black presents an objection to Leibniz' Law – the principle of the identity of indiscernibles that states that no two distinct things can exactly resemble each other.
+He does so, as Peter Forrest notes, by suggesting "there could be a universe containing nothing but two exactly resembling spheres" and that in "such a completely symmetrical universe the two spheres would be indiscernible".

-He lectured in mathematics at the Institute of Education in London from 1936 to 1940.
+Black lectured in mathematics at the Institute of Education in London from 1936 to 1940.
+During this time he also undertook graduate work at the University of London, being awarded a Ph.D. in 1939 for his dissertation on theories of logical positivism.

 In 1940 he moved to the United States and joined the Philosophy Department at the University of Illinois at Urbana–Champaign.
-In 1946 he accepted a professorship in philosophy at Cornell University.
+In 1946, he accepted a professorship in philosophy at Cornell University.
 In 1948, he became a naturalized citizen of the United States.
 Black advised the philosophy dissertation of American novelist William H. Gass.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1963.
-Black died in Ithaca, New York age 79.
-His younger brother was the architect Sir Misha Black.